addcninblue/phhsctfteam_nosolutions/README.md

-## What are the answers / want more problems?
+## What are the answers / Want more problems?

 Come to our first meeting to find out.